matfcp/PotNetV2/README.md

 This is the code for the *Heritage's special issue* paper [A Deep Learning Approach to Assist in Pottery Reconstruction from Its Sherds](https://www.mdpi.com/2571-9408/8/5/167), by Matheus Pinho, Guilherme Mota and Gilson Costa, presented at the Conference on Cultural Heritage and New Techologies (CHNT) 29th edition.

-Here we present a deep-learning-based method to find the relative positions of pottery sherds to help in pottery reconstruction.
+Here we present a deep-learning-based method to find the relative positions of pottery sherds to aid in pottery reconstruction.
 The neural network architecture used as the backbone of the method, the so-called PotNet, was designed to perform non-linear regressions.

 The method starts with 3 virtual vessels broken down thousands of times.
 The point clouds of the resulting sherds in a standard position are the input to the networks.
-The targets are the matrices that move the point clouds from this standard position to the expected one (or, at least, as close as possible to it).
+The targets are the matrices that move the point clouds from this standard position to the expected one.

 Two network branches are trained for each vessel, one for the rotation parameters and the other for the translation values.